 History of the Rail Academy Newport

-“The former Newport Railway Workshops are of historical, scientific and architectural significance to the state of Victoria.”
+Rail Academy Newport sits within the former Newport Railway Workshops site which are of historical, scientific and architectural significance to the state of Victoria.

 The Workshop buildings are architecturally significant in railway history.
 The original 1887 buildings are recognized around the world as the most endurable railway buildings of the 19th century.

 1884 - The Newport Railway Workshops were built between the Geelong and Williamstown Railways.

 1886-1888 - Breretin and Lewis, modified the Newport Railway Workshops inspired by the designs of the British Railways buildings.

 1888 - The Newport Workshop facility includes; a Central Block of offices including a clock tower and, stores, a large tower off Champion Road, equipment repair and maintenance housed in the East Block, with the West Block for maintenance and repair, of, - locomotives and boilers.

 1887 - Tarpaulin Shed was built.

 1890 - The Tarpaulin Shed was doubled in size with a near identical brick structure.